 - A three month return to vigorous sport

 Your surgeon will be able to advise you on which approach is best for your condition.
 Some patients may not be ideal candidates for the anterior approach due to hip deformities, obesity, or flexion contractures.
 No large scale study has researched the approaches, while smaller studies have found that there is no considerable difference in each approaches recovery.
 Whatever the case, getting a second opinion before a total hip replacement surgery is helpful, as it may cut down on recovery time.

 A healthcare provider owes a duty to their patients to inform them about alternative forms of treatment.
-If your healthcare provider failed to do so, resulting in detriment to your health, don’t hesitate to get the advice of Albuquerque personal injury attorneys from The Law Office of James H. Wood, P.C.
+If your healthcare provider failed to do so, resulting in detriment to your health, don’t hesitate to get the advice of Albuquerque personal injury attorneys from James Wood Law, P.C.